Juan Tomás de Rocaberti: Biography

 Rocaberti was born into a noble family at Perelada, in Catalonia.
 Educated at Girona, he entered the Dominican convent there, receiving the habit in 1640.
 His success in theological studies at the convent of Valencia secured for him the chair of theology in the University of Valencia.

 In 1666 he was chosen provincial of Aragon, and in 1670 the General Chapter elected him general of the order.
-The celebrated Dominican Vincent Contenson dedicated to him his Theologia mentis et cordis.
+The Dominican Vincent Contenson dedicated to him his Theologia mentis et cordis.

 In 1676 he was appointed by Carlos II of Spain first Archbishop of Valencia, and then governor of that province.
 In 1695 he was made inquisitor-general of Spain.

-He obtained the canonization of Sts.
-Louis Bertrand and Rose of Lima, the solemn beatification of Pius V, and the annual celebration in the order of the feast of Bl.
-Albert the Great and others.
+He obtained the canonization of Louis Bertrand and Rose of Lima, the solemn beatification of Pius V, and the annual celebration in the order of the feast of Albert the Great and others.

 Historian John Langdon-Davies described Rocaberti as a "fanatical ascetic, he never wore linen or silk, he only ate vegetables and fish, his bed was more like a martyr's rack than a high ecclesiastic's resting place."